-It also showed that no matter what research might think, the study criteria is not applicable in real life for extended periods; in our estimation changing the value of it for Diabetes health and requiring a different perspective of it as a behavior modification tool.
+It also showed that no matter what research might think, the study criteria is not applicable in real life for extended periods; in our estimation changing the value of it for Diabetes health and requiring a new perspective of it as a poor behavior modification tool.

 It was valuable because in meta-analysis it showed that to try to normalize Diabetic blood sugar levels to non-Diabetic blood sugar levels was a potentially disastrous action that needed reconsideration.

 It also revealed that blood sugars were not the only participant in Diabetes complications.

 To further compound this, in studies, the standard requirements are that 44% of participants have to experience success for the results of the study to be considered effective.
 That leaves out 56% of the study population.
 This number increases as the study results are applied in the general population.

 This study had almost no long term applicability success.

 But... the DCCT criteria has still been used as the gold standard in patient practice and compliance in spite of its failure, and is the communicated goal expected of those with Diabetes... in spite of understanding that it can bring on hypoglycemic unawareness, neurological damage, coma and death in a compliant patient, as low blood sugar response to tight control and the attenuating insulin reactions exhaust hormones, steroids and neurotransmitters that act as the primary and secondary low blood sugar response/recovery systems.
 If this is not addressed it can be permanent and also life threatening.

 A statement was later released by medical professionals that stabilization of blood glucose is important, even if blood sugars are at slightly higher levels.